 Defending Democracy does not have the answers – but we do ask the questions.

-Alice Stollmeyer, Executive Director
+Alice Stollmeyer, Founder and Executive Director